AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. Click **Save** to save the password change.
 1. Click **Save &amp; Close** to save the changes to the `campaign-remote` user.

-### Configuring the Adobe Campaign Classic External Account {#acc-setup}
+## Configuring the AEM External Account in Campaign {#acc-setup}

-When [installing the **AEM Integration** package,](#install-package) an external AEM account is created.
-You must configure this external account in Adobe Campaign in order to connect Adobe Campaign Classic with the AEM as a Cloud Service instance.
+When [installing the **AEM Integration** package in Campaign,](#install-package) an external account is created for AEM.
+By configuring this external account in Adobe Campaign, Campaign can connect to AEM as a Cloud Service, enabling two-way communication between the solutions.

-1. Log into Adobe Campaign as an administrator.
+1. Log into Adobe Campaign as an administrator using the client console.

 1. Select **Tools** -&gt; **Explorer** from the menu bar.